GeorgeSeif/Semantic-Segmentation-Suite/README.md

 ## Files and Directories

-- **main.py:** Training and Testing
+- **main.py:** Training, Testing on dataset, and Prediction on a single image

 - **helper.py:** Quick helper functions for data preparation and visualization

 - **utils.py:** Utilities for printing, debugging, testing, and evaluation

-- **get_pretrained_checkpoints.py:** Downloads the pre-trained ResNet weights for ResNet50, ResNet101, and ResNet152
+- **get_pretrained_checkpoints.py:** Downloads the pre-trained ResNet V2 weights for ResNet50, ResNet101, and ResNet152

 - **models:** Folder containing all model files.
 Use this to build your models, or use a pre-built one

 - **CamVid:** The CamVid datatset for Semantic Segmentation as a test bed.
-This is the 11 class version
+This is the 32 class version

 - **checkpoints:** Checkpoint files for each epoch during training